domienschepers/wifi-surveying/datasets/README.md

 We present an overview of our collected datasets, and the number of unique networks within them, per frequency band.

-In total, our datasets cover 250,137 networks, of which 215,836 are unique.
+In total, our datasets cover 319,097 networks, of which 261,900 are unique.

 Our survey was performed predominantly residential areas.
 If applicable, we split datasets per neighborhood (for example, Boston).

 ## Datasets

-We collected various datasets between October 2019 and May 2021, containing beacon and probe response frames.
+We collected various datasets between October 2019 and October 2021, containing beacon and probe response frames.

 For each frequence band, we list the number of unique networks, which is based on the network's BSSID MAC address.